PsCustomObject/PsCustomObject.github.io/_posts/2020-09-21-Exchange-Online-Certificate-Based-Authentication.md

 ## Closing notes

-This was quite a long post but steps to get up and running with Exchange Online Certificate based authentication are numerous even if not difficult to implemnt but well worth following.
+This was quite a long post but steps to get up and running with Exchange Online Certificate based authentication are numerous even if not difficult to implement but well worth following.

 Certificate Based authentication resolves a number of challenges administrators had to face up to this point, chief among all [storing credentials](https://pscustomobject.github.io/powershell/howto/Store-Credentials-in-PowerShell-Script/) which is inherently insecure.